Flannan Isles: History

 View over Eilean Tighe towards Lewis.

 The archipelago is also known as The Seven Hunters.
 During the Middle Ages, they also may have been called the Seven Haley (Holy) Isles.
 Martin Martin (1703) lists a number of unusual customs associated with regular pilgrimages to Eilean Mòr, such as removing one's hat and making a sunwise turn when reaching the plateau.

 Wildlife

 The isles provide nesting for a population of seabirds, including Atlantic puffins, northern fulmars, European storm-petrels, Leach's petrels, common shag, and black-legged kittiwakes.
 There is a gannetry on Roaireim.
 From the late Middle Ages on, Lewismen regularly raided these nests for eggs, birds, and feathers.
 There is a population of rabbits, brought to the islands by the lighthouse keepers, and crofters from Bernera graze sheep on the most fertile islands.
 Minke and pilot whales, as well as Risso's and other species of dolphin, are commonly observed in the vicinity.

 The islands became a Site of Special Scientific Interest in December 1983.

 The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds.
+For the same reason the islands have been designated a Special Protection Area (SPA).